David-Manniche/TheMarket/readme.txt

     => 043566 - when new language is added and any page from footer or header (cms) is accessed then language changes itself => 043946 - Seller >> special price >> select all entries >> search something random >> if there is no data then remove button should get disappear.
 2. if we clear the search then "remove " button should not be there because all entries are not selected now.
     => 043947 - Manage coupon >> if coupon is of percentage type then admin should not be able to enter more then 100 % in discount value
+    => 043991 - On thankyou page >> when we choose "pay at pickup " as payment gateway then error gets display on thankyou, order details page .

 Enhancements:
     => Tax module upgrade